Water's Edge Promenade & Boardwalk (East)

 Our goal is to create public space along the water's edge.
 Our ultimate vision is to build a linear park and 6-metre wide wooden boardwalk along the full length of East Bayfront, from Parliament Street to Jarvis slip.

 The way people experience the water’s edge from either the promenade or boardwalk will be quite different.
 Along the promenade, a row of mature trees lining each side will create a French-style allée by the lake, sheltering pedestrians from sun and wind.
-The boardwalk, open to the elements, gives pedestrians full exposure to the lake.
+Stretching from Canada’s Sugar Beach to Parliament Slip, the Water’s Edge Promenade provides continuous open space along the lakefront for public use, connected by its red and white maple leaf granite mosaic.

 Quick Facts